Sprouted Oat Porridge

 One of the benefits of sprouting grains is that it promotes the breakdown of so-called anti-nutrients.
 Anti-nutrients bind to nutrients when the grain is in it’s dormant state: they act as a nutrient store.
 For example phytate binds to minerals such as zinc, iron and calcium.
 When bound to phytate those minerals are poorly absorbed by the human body.
 However when the grain starts to germinate, it produces an enzyme called phytase, and this breaks down phytate and releases those minerals.
 As far as the plant is concerned these nutrients are intended for it’s own growth but they are also more bioavailable for us.

 Sprouted oat porridge can be delicious but for optimum yum the oats really do require an overnight soak.
 Without that soak they behave like coarse oatmeal: you’ll be cooking them for ages and they’ll never ‘blup up’ and go thick and creamy.
 However if you soak them first all they need is a minute or so in the microwave and they will turn into the most thick, wholesome, rustic, creamy, yet textured, porridge you’ve ever experienced!
-I find the texture far more satisfying than porridge made with either rolled oats or oatmeal.

 Free from: gluten, nut, soya, wheat